Explore Beautiful Buildings and Historical Backgrounds of Barcelona

 A loved gate - Arc de Triomf

-Even though Barcelona really is embossed by the influences of Gaudí, the city still has other impressive buildings to offer.
+Even though Barcelona is really shaped by the influences of Gaudí, the city still has other impressive buildings to offer.
 While doing a typical sightseeing tour or a day trip to Barcelona, there is more that you should not miss:

 Nice to know